agoncal/agoncal-training-javaee6-advanced/before/09-Events/README.md

 * Click on the _Buy_ button, the message should be displayed
 * Go to the Administration page ([http://localhost:8080/cdbookstore/faces/admin/purchaseOrder/search.xhtml]()) and check the purchase ordre is created

+# KATA - Add a listener that creates a purchase order

+## The purchase order service creates a purchase order

 ## Refactor the Purchase Order tests

 * The `PurchaseOrderServiceTest` and `PurchaseOrderBeanTest` need to be refactor
+* Arquillian API has a `.addPackage` method that can help to add several classes

 ## Execute the tests in a remote environment